tianzhi0549/FCOS/README.md

 [2] *2x means the model is trained for 180K iterations.* \
 [3] *We report total training memory footprint on all GPUs instead of the memory footprint per GPU as in maskrcnn-benchmark*. \
 [4] *All results are obtained with a single model and without any test time data augmentation such as multi-scale, flipping and etc..* \
-[5] *Our results have been futher improved after our initial release.
+[5] *Our results have been improved since our initial release.
 If you want to check out our original results, please checkout commit [f4fd589](https://github.com/tianzhi0549/FCOS/tree/f4fd58966f45e64608c00b072c801de7f86b4f3a)*.

 ## Training